 Buttonwillow is a very small town located in the state of California.
 With a population of 1,337 people and just one neighborhood, Buttonwillow is the 718th largest community in California.

-Buttonwillow is a blue-collar town, with 58.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Buttonwillow is generally considered to be a blue-collar town.
+58.12% of the Buttonwillow workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Buttonwillow is a town of service providers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Buttonwillow who work in food service (15.95%), farm management occupations (13.11%), and sales jobs (6.55%).

 Another important characteristic of Buttonwillow is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.